JandronekEXE/Shadertest-/README.md

 - displaying all possible survivor and minion states (accordingly to **scr_survivors**)
 - dispalying killer and their alt form states (accordingly to **scr_exe**)

-you're free to use this without Credit but it would be really awesome if you pasted the link to this repository in a mopd credits list if you used this
+you're free to use this without Credit but it would be really awesome if you pasted the link to this repository in a mod credits list if you used this